-At Bayou Dental Group, Dr. Finley and Dr. Henderson enjoy treating children.
+At Bayou Dental Group, Dr. Finley, Dr. Henderson, and Dr. Coughran enjoy treating children.
 They focus on preventive care and helping you understand how to maintain good oral hygiene for your kids at home.

 Your Child’s First Dental Visit

-Dr. Finley and Dr. Henderson encourage parents to bring their children with them when they come to our office.
+Dr. Finley, Dr. Coughran, and Dr. Henderson encourage parents to bring their children with them when they come to our office.
 It helps your child become familiar with our office and staff and look forward to their first visit.
 You can find books to read to your children or animated videos to show them about kids who have positive dental visits.

 What to expect